Pilgrim Baptist Church

 • Evangelistic Support — Aid the pastor in all evangelistic efforts

-• Conflict Resolution - On rare occasions, help address matters of trouble or strife within the fellowship
+• Conflict Resolution — Help address matters of trouble or strife within the fellowship when needed

 Appointing a Deacon